 From doing our regular grocery store pickup each week to browsing during the holidays for gifts, shopping is a regular activity for us.
 These errands are a great way to bond with family and friends and enjoy your free time.
-These errands are a great way to bond with family, friends, and enjoy your free time.
 However, did you know you can make a positive environmental impact while you shop?

 In most cases, when you buy something from a store, it’s placed in a shopping bag.
 Depending on the type of product you buy, this bag may be paper or plastic.
 Paper and plastic bags offer convenience at first but have a negative impact on the planet.

 So, how can you support the environment through how you shop?
 Reusable shopping bags are an excellent place to start.
 This guide examines how reusable shopping bags support environmental health and how you can take a step to help the planet.

 WHAT SHOULD I CONSIDER WHEN BUYING A SHOPPING BAG?

 When choosing between different styles of shopping bags, there are a few important factors to take into account.

 Let’s take a closer look at what you should consider when buying a shopping bag.

 Another thing to consider when choosing the best kind of shopping bag is its lifecycle.
 In other words, take a look at the bulk of materials used to make bags, how these are collected and processed, how the bags are made, and their end of life.

 For example, the lifecycle of paper bags looks different than that of canvas or jute bags.
 Paper bags require water, fuel, trees, and a lot of effort, whereas some fabric tote bags don’t rely on nonrenewable resources and save on water.